linode/apl-charts/apl-quickstart-knative-service/README.md

 2. Go to the `values` tab and fill in a name for your Workload
 3. Add the image repository name of the Build to the `image.repository` parameter value
 4. Add the tag of the Build to the `image.tag` parameter value
-5. Add the `instrumentation.language`.
-Choose between `java`, `dotnet`, `python` or `nodejs`
 5. Optional: Change other parameter values as required

 ## Prerequisites

 To use this Helm chart:

-- Make sure the administrator has enabled `OpenTelemetry`

-To see traces:

-- Make sure the administrator configured `Istio` for tracing
-- Make sure the administrator has enabled `Loki` and `Tempo`
+- Make sure the administrator has enabled `Knative`
-- Make sure `Grafana` is enabled for the Team (see Settings, Managed monitoring)

 ## Parameters